jbowdre/runtimeterror/content/posts/automating-camera-notifications-home-assistant-ntfy/index.md

 The Reolink integration exposes a number of entities for each camera.
 For triggering a notification on motion detection, I'll be interested in the [binary sensor](https://www.home-assistant.io/integrations/binary_sensor/) entities named like `binary_sensor.$location_$type` (like `binary_sensor.backyard_person` and `binary_sensor.driveway_vehicle`), the state of which will transition from `off` to `on` when the selected motion type is detected.

-So I'll craft start with a simple automation which will push out a notification whenever any of the listed cameras detect a person (or vehicle):
+So I'll begin by crafting a simple automation which will push out a notification whenever any of the listed cameras detect a person or vehicle[^vehicle]:
 ```yaml
 # torchlight! {"lineNumbers": true}
 # exterior_motion.yaml